 Last year we saw the design website Houzz declare Spanish Revival as one of their trends for 2015/2016.
 Whereas this didn't extend to the landscaping styles we still believe that there is a place for a Mediterranean twist to the traditional outdoor fireplace.

 Using a plaster or Stucco finish on an outdoor fireplace and finishing it in a bright and vibrant hue can add a sense of the carnival.
-Accent with terracotta and maybe even a feature carving or piece of jeweled metalwork to tell everyone that time in front of the fire at your place is a fiesta!
+Accent with terracotta and maybe even a feature carving or piece of jewelled metalwork to tell everyone that time in front of the fire at your place is a fiesta!

 3 - Uber modern

-We're not talking about the car sharing service with this one but we have seen a rise in people looking for super-modern and minimalism in their outdoor fireplace.
+We're not talking about the car-sharing service with this one but we have seen a rise in people looking for super-modern and minimalism in their outdoor fireplace.

-Bare concrete gives a fireplace a very heavy look but with the rise of polished concrete kitchen counter tops we expect to see a few brave designers experimenting with a polished concrete finish to fireplaces this year.
+Bare concrete gives a fireplace a very heavy look but with the rise of polished concrete kitchen countertops, we expect to see a few brave designers experimenting with a polished concrete finish to fireplaces this year.

 Key to this look and feel is the realisation that the outdoor experience reflects a more indoors one than ever before.
 As noted on the Auckland Homeshow website "...the outdoor experience is shifting from simple dining areas to ‘chat groups’ with areas designed solely for relaxing and conversation."
 These comments may have been made last year but this trend is only set to grow.

-Should your interior scheme be as modern as a car sharing service that owns no cars then this type of finish may be for you.
+Should your interior scheme be as modern as a car-sharing service that owns no cars then this type of finish may be for you.

 4 - Cool and calm